Papineau Expressway (A-19)

 According to Denis Mitchell, a civil engineering professor at McGill University, the concrete was so deteriorated at the point of the collapse that only 20% of the concrete retained its structural integrity.
 Mitchell said the overpass should have been closed immediately upon discovery of the cracks, and argued the correct placement of additional steel "stirrup" bars would have slowed or even stopped the cracks.

-This 2008 photo shows the Papineau Autoroute (A-19) at the Papineau-Leblanc Bridge looking south toward Montreal.
+This 2015 photo shows the Papineau Expressway (A-19) at the Papineau-Leblanc Bridge looking south toward Montreal.
 When it opened in 1970, the Papineau-Leblanc Bridge across the Rivieres-des-Prairies was the longest cable-stay bridge in the world.
-(Photo by Scott Steeves, www.canhighways.com.)
+(Photo by Dan Murphy.)

-Even as construction ceased (save for an expansion of the expansion of the Athanasse-David Bridge over Riviere des Milles-Iles in 2001), congestion continued to grow as Laval became more suburbanized in the past three decades.
-The two-lane QC 335 today carries approximately 57,000 vehicles per day, more than many suburban autoroutes.
+Even as construction ceased (save for a rehabilitation of the existing Athanasse-David Bridge over Riviere des Milles-Iles in 2001), congestion continued to grow as Laval became more suburbanized in the past three decades.
 Local officials favor the A-19 extension because they say it would not only cut commute times, but also improve quality of life.

 Interchanges are planned at the following locations:

-On June 21, 2010, the MTQ approved construction of the A-19 extension north to Industrial Boulevard in Bois-des-Fillons, just north of A-640.
-The C$320 million expected cost includes construction of a six-lane freeway for six kilometers (four miles), two lanes of which will be reserved for mass transit (and possibly HOV) use, the erection of a new parallel span over Riviere des Milles-Iles, and the construction of a park-and-ride lot just north of A-640 (likely on undeveloped land on QC 335 at Rang St.-Francois near the Hydro-Quebec substation) to serve as a terminus for buses bound for the Cartier Metro station in Laval.
-Construction is scheduled to begin in 2014 within the existing A-19 right-of-way, with completion slated for 2015.
+On June 21, 2010, the MTQ approved construction of the A-19 extension north to Industrial Boulevard in Bois-des-Fillon, just north of A-640.
+The C$320 million expected cost included construction of a six-lane freeway for six kilometers (four miles), two lanes of which will be reserved for mass transit and HOV use, the erection of a new parallel span over Riviere des Milles-Iles, and the construction of a park-and-ride lot just north of A-640 (on undeveloped land on QC 335 at Rang St.-Francois near the Hydro-Quebec substation) to serve as a terminus for buses bound for the Cartier Metro station in Laval.
+A multi-use path also would be built along the length of the A-19 extension from Daegenis Boulevard in Laval north to Industrial Boulevard in Bois-des-Filions.
+However, the Parti Quebecois (PQ) delayed the project - which was announced by the predecessor Liberal government - in 2013, one year before construction was to begin.

-BUT THE EXTENSION TO MIRABEL IS NOT: The partially completed cloverleaf interchange between A-19 and A-640 hints at a possible northern extension of A-19 toward Ste.-Anne-des-Plaines and an eastern extension of A-50.
+TO MIRABEL AND SAINT-JEROME: The partially completed cloverleaf interchange between A-19 and A-640 hints at a possible northern extension of A-19 toward Ste.-Anne-des-Plaines and an eastern extension of A-50.
 The proposed interchange between A-19 and A-50 would have been within the boundaries of an expanded Mirabel Airport.
 The A-19 extension, which was announced in 1969 as part of Federal and provincial plans to develop the airport, likely would have been a toll facility since it paralleled the Laurentian Autoroute (A-15), which at the time was a toll road.
 As Mirabel Airport never lived up to its potential, the MTQ deemed the A-19 extension north of A-640 unnecessary by the end of the 1970s.

 THE "PAPINEAU DITCH": Plans for a fourth north-south autoroute crossing Montreal Island date back to the mid-1950s, when Mayor Jean Drapeau proposed a six-lane expressway first along St. Denis Street and then along St. Lawrence Street ("the Main").
 In 1958, the City of Montreal began traffic studies in preparation for the city's 1960 master plan, which was to include a number of expressways crisscrossing the island.